-Major Depressive Disorder Among Adults
+Major Depression Among Adults

-Major depressive disorder is one of the most common mental disorders in the United States.
+- Major depression is one of the most common mental disorders in the United States.

 - According to the World Health Organization (WHO; 2010), major depression also carries the heaviest burden of disability among mental and behavioral disorders.
 Specifically, major depression accounts for:

 - The 12-month prevalence data for major depressive episode presented here are from the National Survey on Drug Use and Health (NSDUH).
 Based mainly on the 4th edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), in the NSDUH study a major depressive episode is defined as: